svvoii/Docker_WordPress_Nginx/README.md

 ```
 This is the basic set up of the docker-compose file.
 By running `docker-compose up -d` the containers will be created and started.
 `make up` is used to run the docker-compose command.
 By visiting `http://localhost` the nginx welcome page shall be displayed.
 At this point the webserver portion of the set up shall be considered as working.

+Running the following command from the terminal will allow to log into the container and explore it from inside:
+`docker exec -it <container_id_or_name> /bin/bash` containers must be up for the command to work.
+`<container_id_or_name>` this can be found in the output of the `make ls` command from the root of this repo once the containers are up (running).

 #################################################